 In addition to the CTC's role in shaping the plan, the City Council's Transportation and Infrastructure Subcommittee provides policy guidance on streets and transit issues before items are presented to the full council for approval.

 This report identifies progress of the first 18 months of T2050 and highlights planned improvements for the next five years.

-Citizens Transportation Committee Members from L to R: William Smith, Quinn Tempest, Jennifer Mellor, Phil Pangrazio, Mario Trejo Romero, Gail pictured: David Adame, Sue Glawe, David Martin, Roy Miller and Rick For more info
+Citizens Transportation Committee Members from L to R: William Smith, Quinn Tempest, Jennifer Mellor, Phil Pangrazio, Mario Trejo Romero, Gail Knight, Bret Aldieri, Patrick Brennan and Ed Pastor (CTC Chair).
+Not pictured: David Adame, Sue Glawe, David Martin, Roy Miller and Rick Naimark (one position vacant).
+For more information, see: www.phoenix.gov/T2050/Commission

-For more information, see: www.phoenix.gov/12050/Commission